Online Agnostic Multiclass Boosting: Discussion

 \section{Discussion}

 We give the first weak learning conditions and algorithm for online agnostic multiclass boosting.
 Our algorithm relies on a clean and simple reduction from boosting to online convex optimization.
 This fruitful connection allows us to go beyond the online agnostic setting and design multiclass boosting algorithms for all four regimes of statistical/online and agnostic/realizable learning.
-As future work, we leave it open to identify the correct weak learning condition, construct adaptive versions of our boosting algorithms, improve regret upper bounds/prove lower bounds, design agnostic boosting algorithms under bandit feedback, and study the impact of the choice of weak learner and OCO algorithm on the empirical performance of our OCO-based boosting algorithms. \vinod{If you can also take a look at Appendix C and D, that would be great!} \ambuj{checked -- just found one (potential) issue and slacked you about it}
+As future work, we leave it open to identify the correct weak learning condition, construct adaptive versions of our boosting algorithms, improve regret upper bounds/prove lower bounds, design agnostic boosting algorithms under bandit feedback, and study the impact of the choice of weak learner and OCO algorithm on the empirical performance of our OCO-based boosting algorithms.